GS1Ned/studio/Users/frisowempe/MyNewISAProject/docs/blueprint.md

         *   Updated the prompt in `src/ai/flows/conduct-independent-research.ts` to more clearly instruct the LLM on an iterative search process (formulating multiple distinct queries, synthesizing information from all structured results, and properly extracting sources).
         *   This enhances the "Basic Agentic Behavior" goal for Phase 1.
 *   **2024-05-11 (Self-initiated after `package.json` review):**
-    *   **Refactored `answerGs1QuestionsWithVectorSearch` for LLM-Driven Tool Use**:
+    *   **Refactored `answerGs1QuestionsWithVectorSearch` for Explicit RAG Pipeline (No LLM-Driven Tool Use for Search)**:
         *   Modified `src/ai/flows/answer-gs1-questions-with-vector-search.ts`.
-The flow now uses a main prompt (`vectorSearchAgentPrompt`) configured with the `queryVectorStoreTool`.
-The LLM is instructed to first call this tool and then synthesize the answer from the retrieved chunks.
-        *   This explores a more agent-like pattern for tool invocation.
+The flow now:
+            *   Simulates generating an embedding for the input question.
+            *   Directly calls the `queryVectorStoreTool` with this embedding.
+            *   Uses a new, simpler LLM prompt (`synthesizeAnswerFromChunksPrompt`) for answer synthesis based on the retrieved chunks.
+        *   This makes the RAG pipeline steps (embed -> search -> synthesize) more explicit and robust for this conceptual flow, differing from a single LLM agent driving the tool call for search.
+The blueprint was also updated to reflect this specific implementation pattern.
 *   **2024-05-10 (Self-initiated based on previous "Next Action"):**
     *   **Completed UI for Error Detection Page**:
         *   Added an introductory `Card` with title, description, and placeholder image to `src/app/(isa)/analysis/error-detection/page.tsx`, ensuring UI consistency with other feature pages.